MathTauAthogen/MHSTC/README.md

-# flutter_app
+# MHSTC

-A new Flutter application.
+The unofficial app for the MHS Tutoring Club, written in Flutter for cross-platform compatability.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view the online [documentation](https://flutter.io/).